rui314/mold/README.md

 # mold: A Modern Linker

 mold is a faster drop-in replacement for existing Unix linkers.
-It is several times faster than LLVM lld linker, the second-fastest open-source linker which I originally created a few years ago. mold is created for increasing developer productivity by reducing build time especially in rapid debug-edit-rebuild cycles.
+It is several times faster than the LLVM lld linker, the second-fastest open-source linker which I originally created a few years ago. mold is designed to increase developer productivity by reducing build time, especially in rapid debug-edit-rebuild cycles.

 Here is a performance comparison of GNU gold, LLVM lld, and mold for linking final debuginfo-enabled executables of major large programs